-The Trust Fund mechanism is open to countries where NATO is leading a crisis-management operation and to countries participating in NATO’s PfP programme, the Mediterranean Dialogue, the Istanbul Cooperation Initiative and to partners from further across the globe.
-For instance, in 2014, NATO engaged in the improvement of safety and security of ammunition storage facilities in Mauritania and the destruction of excess ammunition in Jordan, thus enhancing safety of local communities.
+The Trust Fund mechanism is open to countries where NATO is leading a crisis management operation and to countries participating in NATO’s PfP programme, the Mediterranean Dialogue, the Istanbul Cooperation Initiative, and to partners from across the globe.
+For instance, in 2018, NATO launched the implementation of the fourth phase of the Jordan Trust Fund project on ammunition stockpile management and ammunition destruction, and continued to cooperate on physical security and stockpile management, and ammunition demilitarization in Serbia, thus enhancing safety and security of local communities.

 Once the project proposal is agreed by the lead nation and the partner country concerned, it is presented to the Partnerships and Cooperative Security Committee (PCSC), which is the formal forum to discuss projects and attract volunteer donor support and resources.
 The Luxembourg-based NSPA has been selected by lead nations of most Trust Fund projects to be the executing agent, particularly for demilitarization projects.
 It plays a key role in the development and implementation of Trust Fund projects and offers technical advice and a range of management services.